scalameta/mdoc/website/blog/2018-12-30-introduction.md

 Waiting for file changes (press enter to interrupt)
 ```

+It's faster the second time because the JVM has warmed up.
+After 6 iterations of
-After 6 iterations of adding blank lines and recompiling it takes 2.4 seconds to
+adding blank lines and recompiling it takes 2.4 seconds to generate the
-generate the document.
+document.

 ```scala
 info: Compiling 1 file to /Users/olafurpg/dev/http4s/docs/target/mdoc